cbaycity/small-media/README.md

 ## Current to do:

-1. Create a signup form.
-   i.
-Need to control state using Javascript.
-The userFocus variables need to be updated as does the error checking.
-2. Adjust the backend to process signup requests.
+1. Adjust the backend to process signup requests.
 Read the Flask book on managing this.
-3. Figure out some form of testing for the components and for the site.
+2. Figure out some form of testing for the components and for the site.
 Jack suggests that only testing for backend hits is needed?
-4. Add My Art feed.
+3. Add My Art feed.
-5. Add a friend's section.
+4. Add a friend's section.
    i.
 Friends list
    ii.
 Follow requests.
    iii.
 Friend's feed.
    iv.
-6. Adjust local art section to have location focused on.
+5. Adjust local art section to have location focused on.
-7. Containerize deployment in Docker.
+6. Containerize deployment in Docker.
-8. Setup ESLint for typescript.
+7. Setup ESLint for typescript.

 ## Mac Environment Setup: